knowitall/openie/README.md

 ## Running

-You can run 'openie' with sbt or create a stand-alone jar.
+You can run `openie` with sbt or create a stand-alone jar.

 ### Running with sbt